 |Copyright © Nucleus Medical Media, Inc.|

-- Problem with how the heart developed or damage to the heart
+- A problem with how the heart developed

 - High blood pressure